dcorread/PruebasE2ESemana5/README.md

 - University: Universidad de los Andes
 - Project: E2E testing of the Ghost CMS application
+- Wiki: The project's wiki contains all the information regarding the repository, including detailed test scenarios.
+Make sure to check the wiki for more information.
 ## Members

 - David Sánchez